VectorInstitute/aieng-platform/services/onboarding-status-web/README.md

 ## Security

+- **GitHub OAuth Authentication**: All routes protected by NextAuth.js middleware
+- **Organization Membership Verification**: Only AI-Engineering-Platform members can access
+- **Session Management**: Secure JWT-based sessions with HTTP-only cookies
+- **API Protection**: All API routes require valid authentication
-- Uses Google Cloud service account authentication for Firestore access
+- **Google Cloud IAM**: Service account authentication for Firestore access
-- Runs as non-root user in Docker container
+- **Container Security**: Runs as non-root user in Docker container
-- Follows Cloud Run security best practices
+- **Cloud Run Best Practices**: Follows Google Cloud Run security guidelines
-- CORS configured for API routes
+- **CORS Configuration**: Properly configured for API routes

+### Authentication Flow

+1. User visits the dashboard
+2. Middleware redirects unauthenticated users to `/auth/signin`
+3. User clicks "Sign in with GitHub"
+4. GitHub OAuth redirects to authorization page
+5. After approval, GitHub redirects back with authorization code
+6. NextAuth exchanges code for access token
+7. Server verifies user is a member of AI-Engineering-Platform organization
+8. If verified, user session is created and stored in JWT
+9. User is redirected to the dashboard
+10. All subsequent requests include the session token for authentication

 ## Performance